Financial Record System

 Each department has been assigned a unique 5 digit number as an attribute in FIS and each account is identified to the appropriate department.
 The first two digits of the five digit number identifies the organizational unit (colleges or Vice Presidential area) with the last three digits identifying the specific department.

 Entry into the Financial Information System is limited to those who have attended the formal training sessions and submitted the "Financial Information System Access Form".
-The access form and instructions can be located at Division of Human Resources Forms website, for further information contact the Division of Financial Services Systems office at extension (785) 532- 1861.
+See the access form and instructions Division of Human Resources.
+For further information, contact the Division of Financial Services Systems at 785-532-1861.

 Once you have entered the system you are free (within the limits of your system access security authorization) to move about the system through the menu screens.